 - Approved Vendors interested in participating in the referral program should submit a 1-4 unit building offer to the Program Administrator via info@illinoissfa.com and agree to adhere to the applicable consumer protections (detailed below in Section 7.1).
 Approved Vendors wanting to be listed on the ILSFA Small Residential Offers Document must have completed a small residential ILSFA project before being added to the document. - 2.
 Interested participants will indicate interest to the Program Administrator via the ILSFA website, email, call center, or other available communication channels. - 3.
 Interested participants will be informed of the number of Approved Vendors participating in the referral program in the participant's area and their associated offers.
 Interested participants will also be informed of how many outreach attempts they can expect from Approved Vendors if they elect to participate in the referral process.
 If no applicable Approved Vendors are available (e.g., in the geography, for the site/roof type), the Program Administrator will check monthly and follow up with the potential participant if/when an applicable Approved Vendor becomes available. - 4.
 Interested households will be pre-screened for income eligibility before participating in the referral process.
-This "pre-screening" consists of asking the potential participant to state their household income and household size. - 5.
-Participants in the referral process will be asked to share basic information about their home (e.g., condition of the property's roof and type of electrical panel) to assess their site suitability.
-Interested households can then agree to have their information shared with Approved Vendors.
+This "pre-screening" consists of asking the potential participant to state their household income and household size. - Participants in the referral process will be asked to share basic information about their home (e.g., condition of the property's roof and type of electrical panel) to assess their site suitability.
+Interested households can then agree to have their information shared with Approved Vendors. - 6.
+The Program Administrator will compile all referral requests that complete the pre-screening process and provide them to participating Approved Vendors on a weekly basis.